 Practice makes perfect: braxton-hicks contractions when pregnant

-Braxton-Hicks contractions are random, generally painless, and until your pregnancy is coming to a close, infrequent uterine contractions that are your uterus’ way of preparing itself to give birth long before delivery day, like the many rehearsal sessions needed for a play before a smooth opening night.
-You’ll know you’re having a contraction when you feel your baby bump get harder and tighten.
+Braxton-Hicks contractions are infrequent uterine contractions that are your uterus’ way of preparing to give birth long before the big day, like the many rehearsal sessions needed for a play before a smooth opening night.
+Generally, they are random, painless, and more akin to a feeling of tightness than cramping.
+You’ll know you’re having a Braxton Hicks contraction when you feel your baby bump get harder and tighten.
+It may even visibly change shape!

 What causes it?